 The former president was already sentenced by the Supreme Electoral Court to eight years of ineligibility due to abuse of political power and misuse of media when attacking the electoral process during a meeting with foreign ambassadors shortly before the 2022 elections.
 However, the spreading of misinformation about electronic voting machines is also being investigated by the Supreme Court within the scope of the digital militias inquiry.

-In May, Minister Alexandre de Moraes determined that investigations related to the attacks perpetrated by Bolsonaro on electronic voting machines and the alleged activities of a digital militia against democracy should be conducted jointly.
+In May, Justice Alexandre de Moraes determined that investigations related to the attacks perpetrated by Bolsonaro on electronic voting machines and the alleged activities of a digital militia against democracy should be conducted jointly.

 The decision responded to a request by the Attorney General's Office, which argued that unifying the investigations is crucial before ruling on the possibility of denouncing Bolsonaro.
 The inquiry about the attacks Bolsonaro vowed against the electoral system started in 2021 after the then-president spread fake information about electronic voting machines during a live stream on social media platforms.